Robotic-Neck/robotic_neck_driver/README.md

 # robotic_neck_driver
-ROS2 package to bringup the comunication between the platform and the computer`s user. it also contain a node to apply teleoperation by a PS4 controller.
+ROS2 package to bringup the comunication between the platform and the computer`s user, to connect the RPI pico and the arduino-IMU. it also contain a node to apply teleoperation by a PS4 controller.
 <!--
 <p align="center">
   <img width="640" height="480" src="neck_mec_sim.png">